plearn2023/ansible101/readme.md

-This is just a file for testing if things are working fine
+# Ansible 101
+This is 101 for ansible to further consolidate linux knowledge